NicSRS

 AndreaDecember 17 2025

-Key Implementation Dates:
+Key Implementation Date:

-• Effective February 3, 2026, at 18:00 UTC: DigiCert will no longer accept new requests for public TLS certificates with a validity duration longer than 199 days.
-For requests that ask for a validity period longer than 199 days, DigiCert will automatically adjust the validity to the new 199-day maximum to ensure successful processing.
+• February 24, 2026: DigiCert will no longer accept new requests for public TLS certificates with a validity duration longer than 199 days.
+For API requests that ask for a validity period longer than 199 days, DigiCert will automatically adjust the validity to the new 199-day maximum to ensure successful processing.
+All public TLS certificates issued from this day onward will have a maximum validity period capped at 199 days.
+This applies to all standard validation types: Domain Validated (DV), Organization Validated (OV), and Extended Validation (EV).

 Background and Industry Timeline: